zephyrproject-rtos/zephyr/doc/subsystems/shell/shell.rst

      - Action
    * - ctrl + a
      - Moves the cursor to the beginning of the line.
+   * - ctrl + b
+     - Moves the cursor backward one character.
    * - ctrl + c
      - Preserves the last command on the screen and starts a new command in a new line.
+   * - ctrl + d
+     - Deletes the character under the cursor.
    * - ctrl + e
      - Moves the cursor to the end of the line.
+   * - ctrl + f
+     - Moves the cursor forward one character.
+   * - ctrl + k
+     - Deletes from the cursor to the end of the line.
    * - ctrl + l
      - Clears the screen and leaves the currently typed command at the top of the screen.